nzkfc/LCPP_Gas_Pumps_Props/README.md

 - Edited `prop_gas_pump_old2` to create a Terroroil-branded pump since the RON pump could not be replaced with a modern texture.

 ## Important Notes
-- Includes **two replacement YMAP files** (`nj_01_stream4.ymap` and `queens_w_stream10.ymap`) to hide the native pump props under the ground.
-This prevents visual glitches caused by duplicate props.
+- Includes **replacement YMAP files** to hide the native pump props under the ground (-1000 z-axis).
+This prevents visual glitches caused by duplicate props spawning.
-- Backup files for the originals are included (`nj_01_stream4.ymapBACKUP` and `queens_w_stream10.ymapBACKUP`).
+- Backup files for the originals are included e.g. (`nj_01_stream4.ymap-BACKUP-` and `queens_w_stream10.ymap-BACKUP-`).
-- If LCPP releases a FiveM patch in the future, verify that these two YMAP files have not been altered.
-If they have, an update will be required.
+- If LCPP releases a FiveM patch in the future, verify that these YMAP files have not been altered (e.g. included in the update pack).
+If they have, an update will be required from me to check the changes.
 However, changes to these files are unlikely.

 ---